JuliaMath/Roots.jl/docs/src/roots.md

 which is about what we see.

 Bisection can be a slower method than others.
-For floating point values, `Bisection()` takes no more than 64 steps, but other methods may be able to converge to a zero in 4-5 steps (assuming good starting values are specified).
+For `Float64` values, `Bisection()` takes no more than 64 steps, but other methods may be able to converge to a zero in 4-5 steps (assuming good starting values are specified).

 When fewer function calls are desirable, then checking for an *approximate* zero may be preferred over assessing if a sign change